What is EUF?

 What is Environmental Upgrade Finance?

-Environmental Upgrade Finance (EUF) is a council-based financing mechanism enabling building owners to better access finance for environmental upgrades to existing non-residential buildings.
-Under an EUF agreement, a lender provides finance to a building owner and the local council collects repayments through the rates system.
-The council then passes the property charge onto the lender.
+Environmental Upgrade Finance (EUF) is a council-based financing mechanism that gives commercial and residential building owners access to finance for sustainability or climate adaptation upgrades to existing commercial and residential buildings.
+Under an EUF agreement, the lender provides finance to the property owner and the local council collects repayments through the rates system.
+The council then passes the repayments onto the lender.

 What type of buildings can access finance through an EUF agreement?

-EUF may be used for the upgrade of existing non-residential buildings on rateable land across Victoria.
+EUF may be used to upgrade existing residential and commercial buildings on rateable land across Victoria.